-- 71. Outcomes of disciplinary cases may be shared with your College, a relevant Directorate and/or Professional, Statutory or Regulatory Body.
+- 69. Outcomes of disciplinary cases may be shared with your College, a relevant Directorate and/or Professional, Statutory or Regulatory Body.
 A file copy of the outcome shall be held for the duration of your registration with the University and may be referred to in the event that a further disciplinary allegation is made against you.
 It should not normally be referred to in references.
-There may however be some limited circumstances where disclosure may be justified if the matter is directly relevant to the duty of care which is owed to the recipient of the reference, for instance, where the job applied for requires a high degree of personal integrity or involves a particular responsibility. - 72.
+There may however be some limited circumstances where disclosure may be justified if the matter is directly relevant to the duty of care which is owed to the recipient of the reference, for instance, where the iob applied for requires a high degree of personal integrity or involves particular responsibility. - 70.
 An annual report of disciplinary cases will be prepared and submitted for the consideration of key governance committees of the institution and ultimately for the Board of Governors.
 This report will be anonymous and will primarily focus on a statistical analysis of disciplinary cases against protected characteristics to provide assurance that the procedures have been fairly applied.

-Version: 1.3 Original Version Board of Governors, 28 July 2020 Approved by and date: Owner: Student Policy and Compliance, Academic Services Date for Review: April 2025 Amendments since Approval: Detail of Revision: Date of Revision: Revision Approved by: Clarification to point 20 and Annex B regarding conduct in Library August 2021 Head of Student Policy and Compliance Clarification to point 24 and additions of points 26 and 27 July 2022 Head of Academic Services Amendment to align with wording of protected April 2024 Head of Student Policy characteristics in Equality Act 2010 and and Compliance addition of Annex H
+Version: 1.0

+Original Version Board of Governors, 28 July 2020

+Approved by and date:

+Owner: Student Policy and Compliance, Academic Services

+Date for Review: May 2021

+Amendments since Approval: Detail of Revision: Date of Revision: Revision Approved by:

+7.66.013